YDIB11/Swissdata/index.markdown

 ## Case Studies: What the Framework Reveals

-**âœ… Moderna mRNA (Score: 58)** â€” Efficacy data eliminated uncertainty.
+**&#9989; Moderna mRNA (Score: 58)**  -  Efficacy data eliminated uncertainty.
 Volatility dropped.
 Momentum sustained.
 Framework correctly identified Strong Innovation.

-**âœ… GitHub Copilot GA (Score: 56)** â€” When AI-assisted coding went mainstream in June 2022, our framework flagged it as Strong Innovation.
+**&#9989; GitHub Copilot GA (Score: 56)**  -  When AI-assisted coding went mainstream in June 2022, our framework flagged it as Strong Innovation.
 The 30-day return (+11.3%) confirmed it.
-This wasn't hypeâ€”it was a real product shipping to real developers.
+This wasn't hype - it was a real product shipping to real developers.

-**âŒ AlphaGo (Score: 6)** â€” Arguably the most important AI milestone of the decade.
+**&#10060; AlphaGo (Score: 6)**  -  Arguably the most important AI milestone of the decade.
 But it was a _research demonstration_, not a product.
 No revenue, no commercial application.
 The market shrugged.

 > This validates our logic: the framework measures **market recognition**, not historical importance.
 Some innovations matter enormously for technology's arc while leaving no immediate stock footprint.

-**âŒ Netflix Streaming (Score: 19)** â€” We know now it was the beginning of the streaming revolution.
+**&#10060; Netflix Streaming (Score: 19)**  -  We know now it was the beginning of the streaming revolution.
 In 2007?
 The market didn't care.
-The ultimate slow-burnâ€”too slow for even our 30-day window.
+The ultimate slow-burn - too slow for even our 30-day window.

 <div class="flourish-embed flourish-gauge" data-src="visualisation/26749201"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26749201/thumbnail" width="100%" alt="gauge visualization" /></noscript></div>